Daniel-KM/Omeka-S-module-Next/README.md

 so it’s not possible to make a distinction between a mets file and an ead file, or to identify an epub, that is a zipped xhtml.
 This feature is required to use the module [Verovio] when files don’t use the extension "mei" ([#1464]).

+#### Better display of json output in api

+The json standard doesn’t require to escape anything, except ", "" and control characters.
+But php and Zend escape many other characters by default : tags, ampersand, apostrophe and overall the slashes "/" and the unicode characters, making json unreadable in many cases, whereas it’s designed to be readable by people and machines.
+So this feature displays the api output as unicode and unescaped, so it can be readable by people who don’t have a json viewer in their browser ([#1493]).

 ### Backend